How I Started

 The motivation behind the creation of this website was to share my knowledge of Jin Shin Jyutsu with the general community.
 Here, I have included information I learned from my Jin Shin Jyutsu classes, mostly with Carlos Gutterres and Wayne Hackett.
 There are also my personal experiences and anecdotes from my friends.
 I have made every effort to keep the source of the information clear and to give credit where it is due.

 This site is intended for those who are already somewhat familiar with the art of Jin Shin Jyutsu.
 If you are new to it you may wish to read The Touch of Healing book first.
 That is how I started.
 You could also enroll in an authorized 5-Day Basic Seminar where you will be taught the basic principles and harmonizing sequences.
-If you live in a remote area, however, with no access to Jin Shin Jyutsu classes, then you can always enroll in the self-paced self-help online class that I put together on Udemy.
+If you live in a remote area, however, with no access to Jin Shin Jyutsu classes, you can enroll in the self-paced self-help online class that I put together on Udemy.

 I have been careful to present the information here honestly and responsibly.
 I have shared what I have learned from Jin Shin Jyutsu classes and from personal experience.
 If you find any errors or omissions, feel free to point them out, and I will correct them as soon as I can.

 Please keep in mind that Jin Shin Jyutsu itself is an ever-evolving art or, at least, my understanding of it.
 Apart from mistakes that I may have made, the content continually changes to reflect my growing knowledge and understanding.